Diabefarm CF, 60 mg 30 pcs

 Other HP

-HP inherent to sulfonylurea derivatives:
+HP inherent in sulfonylurea derivatives:

 Blood and lymphatic system disorders